-- PF-1.1 Support the operation of a police storefront within Clairemont. - PF-1.2 Support a close relationship between community alert groups, Neighborhood Watch Programs, and Police Department increase awareness of community policing concerns. - PF-1.3 Maintain and evaluate sufficient fire and rescue services to serve the Clairemont community, particularly in areas adjacent to open space canyons and hillsides. - A. Support and/or replace facilities and equipment to meet current needs. - B. Provide routine brush management within the City-owned open space. - C. Provide education and information to the community regarding fire prevention techniques and routine brush management through the establishment of Fire Safe Councils or other community-based organizations that promote fire preparedness, protection, and prevention. - PF-1.4 Coordinate with the San Diego Unified School District to explore options for the provision of pre-kindergarten to 12th grade educational facilities to serve future students Clairemont as needed.
+- PF-1.1 Support the operation of a police storefront within Clairemont. - PF-1.2 Support a close relationship between community alert groups, Neighborhood Watch Programs, and Police Department increase awareness of community policing concerns. - PF-1.3 Maintain sufficient fire and rescue services to serve the Clairemont community, particularly in areas adjacent to open space canyons and hillsides. - A. Support and/or replace facilities and equipment to meet current needs. - B. Provide routine brush management within the City-owned open space.

-- PF-1.5 Encourage the efficient use of land at San Diego Unified School District schools by increasing the number of classrooms while still maintaining outdoor playground and field areas. - PF-1.6 Ensure that new, expanded or portable buildings and public or semi-public uses on designated institutional land are compatible with the surrounding land uses and are setback from residential uses. - PF-1.7 Support adult education and continuation classes during after school hours to provide educational opportunities for all economic segments. - PF-1.8 Consider alternative land uses for institutional uses that close or relocate. - PF-1.9 Encourage community facilities that accommodate a full range of programs to serve residents and cultivate civic involvement. - PF-1.10 Encourage location of community facilities in accessible locations throughout the community that could include in mixed-use buildings, commercial centers, near schools, and near major transit stops to enhance the public realm and support pedestrian activity and transit use. - PF-1.11 Encourage new commercial and mixeduse developments to incorporate public meeting spaces for civic engagement
+- C. Provide educate and information to the community regarding fire prevention techniques and routine brush management to assist in maintaining a high level of fire protection. - PF-1.4 Coordinate with the San Diego Unified School District to explore options for the provision of prekindergarten to 12th grade educational facilities to serve future students Clairemont as needed. - PF-1.5 Encourage the efficient use of land at San Diego Unified School District schools by increasing the number of classrooms while still maintaining outdoor playground and field areas. - PF-1.6 Ensure that new, expanded or portable buildings and public or semi-public uses on designated institutional land are compatible with the surrounding land uses and are setback from residential uses. - PF-1.7 Support adult education and continuation classes during after school hours to provide educational opportunities for all economic segments. - PF-1.8 Consider alternative land uses for institutional uses that close or relocate. - PF-1.9 Encourage community facilities that accommodate a full range of programs to serve residents and cultivate civic involvement - PF-1.10 Encourage location of community facilities in accessible locations throughout the community that could include in mixed-use buildings, commercial centers, near schools, and near major transit stops to enhance the public realm and support pedestrian activity and transit use. - PF-1.11 Encourage new commercial and mixed-use developments to incorporate public meeting spaces for civic engagement